rajat1401/Show-No-Show-Prediction/README.md

 The csv file Names.csv must be made by the receptionist containing the Names of the patients and the day call was made(schDay) the call Hour, the appointment day(appDay) and Lag (appDay - schDay).

 The file by the name  "Patients.csv" is made by Patients themselves by filling out the forms contains all the other needed variable and info to make the predicitons.
 Also, I believe that before the appointment, such info can be very useful to the doctor for the diagnosis. eg: You may want to know if the person is Diabetic or has Hypertension before using a certain therapy on the patient.

+The actual model file couldn't be uploaded on Github due to restrictions on size.